oracle/cloudtestdrive/AppDev/cloud-native/Helidon/setup/setup.md

 Added storefront to /etc/hosts
 ```

-The script will update the host file, Note that in some versions of the VM these entries already exist, in which case the script will just confirm they are there.
+The script will update the host file.
+Note that in some versions of the VM these entries already exist, in which case the script will just confirm they are present and won't make any modifications.

 - Close the terminal using the `x` on the windows upper right corner.

-Please **do not** run any other scripts you may find in these directories until instructed to do so, or you may end up with your environment in an unexpected state !
+Please **do not** run any other scripts you may find in these directories until instructed to do so, or you may end up with your environment in an unexpected state!

 ## 2. Importing our template code